rvanco/Game_Of_Life/Personnal_modification/Read_me.md

 ## Done :

+* Create a map with a difference between ocean and land

 ## To do :

 ### nowadays map :

-* Create a map that recreate the difference between ocean and land
 * Different species (little herbivore, big herbivore, little carnivore, big carnivore, grass, trees .... ????)
 * create a possible evolution (create the concept of anger, if the little are not angry since long ago they go to big and the inverse can be done)
 * different climate